juancki/docus/source/ros/full.rst

   :caption: create-desktop.bash

-The cost of this instance will have to your project will be the due to the configuration of the instance type_ that in this case is set to ``n1-standard-4`` but can have multple cores and the sieze of the disk
+The cost of this instance is is related to the instance type_ that in this case is set to ``n1-standard-4`` but can have multple cores and the size of the disk which is 200GB.

 chomoting.cloud-init